BBaysinger/bb-portfolio/docs/open-source-status.md

 - The root README now links the separate repo for the sprite/image processing work:
   - `github.com/BBaysinger/fluxel-animations`
-- This is the clearest current example of something that has already gone out of the main repo.
+- This is the clearest current example of work that has already moved out of the main repo.

 ## Candidates For Future Extraction